AdobeDocs/app-builder/src/pages/guides/security/index.md

 }
 ```

-An issue is [filed here](https://git.corp.adobe.com/CNA/aio-action-validators/issues/22).
-Please use a different variable until this issue is resolved
+Please use a different variable until this issue is resolved.

 ## Securing App Builder Applications